 - 30,000+ bags assembled and distributed to all runners

 - Insert delivery window is September 23 – September 27 (detailed instructions will be sent after your order is placed online)

 - You must have your RACE NUMBER to pick up your packet.
 You will receive an email closer to race day with a link to retrieve your race number.

-- Proceed to the Number Pick-Up Area for your event (Marathon, Half-Marathon, 5-Person Relay, 5K Run/Walk) to get your bib, t-shirt and goodie bag.
+- Proceed to the pick-up area for your event (Marathon, Half-Marathon, Marathon Relay or 5K) to get your bib, t-shirt and goodie bag.

-Marathon, International Half-Marathon, 5-Person Relay Legs #1 & 2 (International Legs)
+Marathon, International Half-Marathon, Marathon Relay Legs #1 & 2 (International Legs)

 In order to maintain the privilege of crossing borders, ALL participants must show up in person and provide proof of identity and citizenship to receive their race number and packet.
 For the majority of participants (U.S. and Canadian citizens over 16 years of age and older), proof of citizenship means a passport, passport card or enhanced drivers license.
 U.S. and Canadian citizen children under 16 will be expected to present a birth certificate, naturalization card or passport.
 For additional acceptable documentation, click here.